grafana/grafana-crossplane-libsonnet/docs/configurations.md

 # configurations

 This package contains Configurations for the generated Compositions and CompositeResourceDefinitions (XRD).
 A single configuration imports compositions for a resource group.
+For more granular selection of XRDs, consider using the manifests in 'packages/' on the root of this repository.

 The Configurations can be imported like this: